kwinkunks/pymutt/readme.txt

 == Requirements ==

-Building and installing pymutt requires the python-dev package.
-Using pymutt requires numpy.
-Most of the examples also require matplotlib.
+ * Building pymutt requires the python-dev package.
+ * Using pymutt requires numpy.
+ * Most of the examples also require matplotlib.

 == Installation ==

-Building and installing pymutt requires the python-dev package.
-Using pymutt requires numpy.
-Most of the examples also require matplotlib.

 Pymutt builds and installs properly on
     * win7-64 using 32-bit python